this site demands javascript Skip to main content

 Process to request the service

-2. For valid Fax prescription the doctor need to use the Mail Service Prescriber Fax Form (may be acceded thru www.alliancerxwp.com/home-delivery) and need to be faxed from a prescriber s Office to be valid to fax 1-800-332-9581.
+2. For valid Fax prescription the doctor need to use the Mail Service Prescriber Fax Form (may be acceded thru https://www.alliancerxwp.com/home-delivery and need to be faxed from a prescriber’s Office to be valid to fax 1-800-332-9581.

-3. If the doctor sent the prescription by fax without the Mail Service Prescriber Fax Form then need to Mail the original prescription
+3. If the doctor sent the prescription by fax without the Mail Service Prescriber Fax Form, then you need to Mail the original prescription.

 5. If is the first time you request the service you can register:

-• By Mail – select the form at www.alliancerxwp.com/home-delivery, print and complete the Mail Service Registration & Prescription Order Form and mail the form with your original prescription to Alliance RX Walgreens Primes PO Box 29061 Phoenix AZ 85038-9061
+• b.
+By Mail – select the form at https://www.alliancerxwp.com/home-delivery, print and complete the Mail Service Registration & Prescription Order Form and mail the form with your original prescription to Alliance RX Walgreens Primes PO Box 29061 Phoenix AZ 85038-9061.

 • a.
 Select the Payment Options required at time of order.